-Of course, a good travel insurance policy is essential for a trip to Cambodia, because treatment for anything but the simplest ailments means a trip to bangkok or Singapore - expensive if you're paying for it yourself. about 6 years ago
+Of course, a good travel insurance policy is essential for a trip to Cambodia, because treatment for anything but the simplest ailments means a trip to bangkok or Singapore - expensive if you're paying for it yourself. over 6 years ago

 As a mother I can certainly understand your apprehension, especially if she is planning on being away for an extended period.

 There are ways to avoid trouble – arm her with as much information as possible before she leaves including hospitals in the area she is travelling in, the local embassy and numbers to her insurance/emergency assistance company.

 I have travelled as a solo female in Cambodia (twice) and felt completely safe.
 I only stuck to areas that were well known and was mindful of the culture and customs.
 There are still live land mines in really remote areas, but foreigners are not normally allowed in these places.
 As Phil says, petty crime is rife in touristy areas – cameras and wallets are known to go missing.

 The normal health issues are in Cambodia, travellers diahhrea, food poisoning, dehydration, dengue and malaria.
 More common are burns to the lower legs when riding on motorbikes!

 Cambodia is not a centre of medical excellence, the nearest western health standard is in Bangkok, then Singapore (both very expensive).
 Should something happen to her, she would probably be evacuated to there for treatment, if not brought home to Australia.